intelagense/rwxrob/log/2021/04/20/README.md

+## Tuesday, April 20, 2021, 12:25:28PM EDT <1618935928>

+Fuck.
+I hate that I'm going to have to give in and use a big fat ugly prompt that puts my cursor on the following line.
+There's no other option when creating meaningful, SEO-optimized directory names and URLs.
+Having a meaningful branch (which is also mandatory) really pushes the boundaries even further.

 ## Tuesday, April 20, 2021, 11:49:02AM EDT <1618933742>

 Today after noticing how fucking long the GitHub repo names are getting